Scottiepip/Election_Analysis/README.md

 ## Summary
 The Analysis of election show that:
 - There were 369,711 votes cast in the election.
+- The counties were:
+    - Jefferson
+    - Denver
+    - Arapahoe
+- The county results were:
+    - Jefferson has 10.5% of the vote and 38,855 of votes.
+    - Denver has 82.8% of the vote and 306,055 votes.
+    - Arapahoe has 6.7% of the vote and 24,801 votes.
+- The Largest county  turnout was:
+    - Denver
 - The candidates were:
     - Charles Casper Stockman
     - Diana Degette